YaelPerskyLuvovski/knn-iris-project/README.md

 ## Overview
 This project demonstrates the use of the K-Nearest Neighbors (KNN) algorithm to classify flowers in the Iris dataset.

-The goal is to predict the species of a flower based on its features (sepal length, sepal width, petal length, petal width).
+The goal is to predict the species of a flower based on its features such as sepal length, sepal width, petal length, and petal width.

----

 ## Algorithm Explanation
-KNN (K-Nearest Neighbors) is a simple and effective machine learning algorithm.
+KNN (K-Nearest Neighbors) is a simple machine learning algorithm.

-It works by:
-- Finding the K closest data points to a new sample
-- Assigning the class based on the majority vote
+It works by finding the K closest data points to a new sample and assigning the class based on the majority vote.

----

 ## Steps Performed
 1. Load the Iris dataset